 Our school values are rooted in the Sermon on the Mount and are the basis of all relationships, decisions and direction of our school.

 School Values

-Our school values are at the heart of our planned curriculum.
-We aim to provide high
+Our school values are at the heart of everything we do.
+We aim to provide high quality learning opportunities which help foster these values within children.